MicrosoftDocs/intellicode/docs/not-in-toc/find-replace-by-example.md

 ms.author: mwthomas
 manager: jmartens
 ---

-#How to find and replace using patterns (“by example”)
+# How to find and replace using patterns (“by example”)

 Find and replace can be used to do some refactoring operations but except in the simplest cases, these require creating complex regular expressions.

 Find and Replace by example is a new Visual Studio feature that can let you match more complex patterns without having to create a regular expression yourself – it does it for you.

+## Providing an example of before-and-after
 All you need to do is provide an example of the desired state before and after, right in the find and replace boxes.
 Visual Studio will then recommend a set of pattern matches so you can choose the right one and apply it in the usual way.

 >[!NOTE]